n7st/netsplit.uk/content/posts/my-second-post17.md

 draft: false
 type: post
 tags: [ "foo", "bar" ]
-authors: [ "Mike Jones", "Someone Else" ]
+authors: [ "Mike Jones", "Someone Else", "And Another" ]
 description: |
     This should be displayed instead.
 Is this now a multiline summary?
 I hope so, but let's see.
 Excellent.